The five-year-old stood on the doorstep of Park House, waiting.

 Princess Diana was an Enneagram Type 2 — The Helper

-Charles Spencer underwent "agonizing and horrible" therapy to deal with their childhood.
-He described having "a predisposition for rescuing people" because of it.
+Charles Spencer underwent what he called "agonizing and horrible" therapy to deal with their childhood.
+He described developing "a predisposition for rescuing people" because of it.

 They called her "Shy Di."

-When the 19-year-old Lady Diana Spencer became engaged to Prince Charles, the world saw a demure young woman who lowered her head and kept her gaze down during interviews.
-Classic Type 2 behavior - self-deprecating, unassuming, accommodating.
+When the 19-year-old Lady Diana Spencer became engaged to Prince Charles, the world saw a young woman who lowered her gaze during interviews and deflected compliments with a half-smile.
+Self-deprecating, accommodating.
+An expert at making the room feel comfortable at her own expense.

 She went to her headmistress crying, saying she wished she wasn't so stupid.
-The woman who would become one of the most photographed people on Earth genuinely believed she was "as thick as a plank."
+The woman who would become one of the most photographed people in history genuinely believed she was "as thick as a plank."

-The wedding?
-She described it as "the worst day of my life."
+The wedding was "the worst day of my life," she said later.

-She'd met Charles only a handful of times.
+She had met Charles a handful of times.
 She was 19.
 He was 32.
-She was stepping into a cold institution that demanded she hide every feeling she had.
+She was walking into a cold institution that demanded she suppress everything she felt.
+For a woman who led with emotion, this was psychological suffocation.

 The Helper's Personality Patterns